 Institutional Communications strives to identify newsworthy stories that will appeal to a variety of media outlets.
 Press releases share newsworthy stories with a large number of media outlets, but not every story requires or warrants a press release.

 Institutional Communications works with multiple media outlets on a daily basis and understands their interests and preferences.
 When Institutional Communications pitches stories to media outlets directly via phone or email, it may result in improved coverage in comparison to a press release.

-The stories that stand out above others and are likely to capture the interest of the University's target audiences will have at least three news pegs.
+The stories that stand out above others and are likely to capture the interest of the University's target audiences should have at least three news pegs.
 All stories must be timely and have an impact on the audience.
 The third news pegs will carry the story.
 The following qualities are examples of what will make your story idea newsworthy.

 If something is new or unusual, that adds to its potential news appeal.
 Unique stories with elements that are happening for the first time or the first time in a long time will more likely receive attention.